goformarty/goformarty.github.io/_posts/2017-7-25-Detroit-TDD.md

 When test-driving an implementation of a program that converts integers into roman numerals, we might start with the simplest test:
 ”roman numeral for 1 is I”

-We write the failing test, requiring 1 to be converted to “I”.
+We write a failing test, requiring 1 to be converted to “I”.

 The simplest solution might be to return the hardcoded literal value "I".
 Then we move on to the next easiest failing test.